 Types of debt

-There are different types of debt that contribute to household debt, which include:
+Different types of debt contribute to household debt, which include:

 - Secured debt, which is any type of debt that is backed by collateral.
 This collateral will be forfeited to the lender if the debt is not paid.
-The amount you are able to borrow is determined by the value of the asset used as a collateral.
+The amount you can borrow is determined by the value of the asset used as collateral.
 An example of secure debt would be a car loan where the lender will repossess the car if the loan isn’t paid.

 - Unsecured debt is not backed by collateral and includes debt from credit cards and unsecured loans.
 How much you can borrow is based on your credit score.
 The better your score, the more you can borrow.